Head to Head Review: Radius Global Infrastructure (NASDAQ:RADI) vs. Star (NASDAQ:STHO)

-Radius Global Infrastructure (NASDAQ:RADI – Get Rating) and Star (NASDAQ:STHO – Get Rating) are both small-cap finance companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, dividends, earnings, valuation and risk.
+Radius Global Infrastructure (NASDAQ:RADI – Get Rating) and Star (NASDAQ:STHO – Get Rating) are both small-cap finance companies, but which is the better stock?
+We will compare the two companies based on the strength of their earnings, risk, institutional ownership, profitability, dividends, analyst recommendations and valuation.

+This table compares Radius Global Infrastructure and Star’s top-line revenue, earnings per share and valuation.

-94.5% of Radius Global Infrastructure shares are owned by institutional investors.
-15.7% of Radius Global Infrastructure shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+94.5% of Radius Global Infrastructure shares are held by institutional investors.
+15.7% of Radius Global Infrastructure shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for Radius Global Infrastructure and Star, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Radius Global Infrastructure and Star, as provided by MarketBeat.com.

 |Sell Ratings